 If you’re a sucker for a good mystery like I am, then you might appreciate the story of Kid Stormy Weather.
 That is, what little of the story we know.
-(Here’s the podcast of my radio show that goes with this story.)
+(Here’s the podcast of my radio show that goes with this story or click the player below.)

 We know that Edmond Joseph, recorded two songs on October 17, 1935 with Vocalion records, apparently at a mobile recording unit in Jackson Mississippi.
 Those two songs are the only tangible evidence of Kid Stormy Weather’s musical career.
 The rest is more legend than record.